paulbarrera/pythonproject/README.md

 # Python Citizenship Quiz Game

 1. To Start the game type in python3 quiz.py in terminal.
+2. Enter Your Name
 2. Then you will be asked to type the number 10, press enter.
 3. You can answer the questions in lower to upper case T, or F.
 4. Game will automatically end and give you a score.